The Serpent Prince: Other tales

+Tales about dog husband

+The Lazy Girl

 In a tale collected from teller János Puji, in Marosszentkirály (Sâncraiu de Mureș) by ethnographer Olga Nagy (hu), titled A rest léany ("The Lazy Girl"), an old woman has a daughter that is so very lazy.
 One day, fed up with the girl's behaviour, curses that a dog shall take the girl for wife.
 The same night, a dog knocks on the woman's door and comes to collect the girl as his wife.
 The woman gives her daughter to the dog and they leave for the dog's castle.
 When night comes, the dog takes off the dogskin and becomes human, and wears the dogskin by day.
 Time passes, the girl asks the dog to visit her mother.
 The dog agrees, but warns him to say nothing to her mother.
 The girl is taken to her mother's house and tells that her husband becomes a man at night by taking off the dogskin.
 The woman, then, advises the girl to place some hot coals by the bed, so that her husband kicks off the dogskin and it falls on the coals.
 The girl goes home and follows her instructions; the dogskin begins to burn and the husband wakes up.
 He complains that he only had to wear the skin for another 9 days, and curses his wife not to give birth until he embraces her again.
 The girl returns to her mother's house and explains the situation.
 She commissions a pair of iron rings from a blacksmith and begins her quest.
 She reaches the house of the Holy Friday and takes shelter with her.
 Holy Friday is sorry she cannot help the girl, but gives her a golden spindle and directs her to the house of Holy Saturday.
 The girl next passes by the house of Holy Saturday, who also cannot help her but give her a golden bundle and directs her to the house of Holy Sunday.
 At last, Holy Sunday can provide further help: she gives the girl a chicken with 12 golden chicks, and tells her to go to the castle just before the end of the world; use the golden gifts to draw the attention of the empress.
 Following her advice, the girl takes out each of the golden gifts; the empress sends her maidservant to ask the strange girl the price for the gifts: one night with the emperor in his chambers.
 The girl spends two nights, but is not able to wake him, only on the third night.
 The girl's husband wakes and places her hand on his wife; she gives birth to twins, a golden-haired boy and a golden-haired girl, each with a golden apple on hand.